daniel-sloat/comment-extract/README.md

           pip install -r requirements.txt

 - Customize configuration file (config.toml) in text-editer:
-  - IMPORTANT: Rename config.SAMPLE.toml to config.toml!
+  - __IMPORTANT__: Rename config.SAMPLE.toml to config.toml!
   - Enter path to folder containing one or more docx files with comments (absolute or relative path)
 - Run the script in the terminal:

         python __main__.py

-- The output file will be placed in the output folder, unless customized in the configuration file.
+- The output file will be placed in the _output_ folder, unless customized in the configuration file.

 ## Similar Repositories